ManishV5/Notes/README.md

 - templates/ - Contains all html file for the web applications
    - all.html : shows list of all the notes stored in the database
-   - apology.html : returns an error message to used
+   - apology.html : returns an error message to user
    - change_password.html : landing page for user for changing password
    - edit.html : html page that allows user to modify existing notes
    - history.html : history of all changes made to notes